RCA's Amazing AR-88 Series of Receivers

 capacitors since they fit into the metal tubs better.

 There are six triple capacitor metal tub mount units used in the AR-88.
-These were removed and using a large old-style soldering iron, the bottoms removed - details (and a PCB oil warning) about the procedure is above in Restoration Suggestions.
+These were removed and using a large old-style soldering iron, the bottoms removed - details (and a PCB oil warning) about the procedure is above in Restoration Suggestions in Part 2 of this article (also an update on using a Dremel Tool and cut-off wheel instead of the large soldering iron - much faster and a lot cleaner.)
 I chose to install the polyester film type of capacitors because they fit into the metal tubs and are excellent replacement capacitors.
 I don't put the bottom back on the tub for two reasons - first, it's not necessary since the tub is mounted up against the chassis and second, removal of the bottom ends up destroying the bottom cover anyway.

 |Wiring and Rectifier Socket